 Strolling down Orange Avenue today, it is hard to imagine a time when Coronado wasn’t a popular resort town.
 No matter what time of year you visit, the Crown City is always humming with life, its pristine beaches and island vibe making it one of San Diego’s can’t miss attractions.
+Read on to learn about the unique history of Coronado.

 But less than 150 years ago, the peninsula was an unoccupied Spanish hacienda, covered with nothing but coastal scrub.
 It wasn’t until the late 19th century that Coronado Beach Resort became an important part of the resort community.